Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 0 & \text{otherwise}
 \end{cases}$$

-The key insight is that $V_K$ can be computed without actually completing the decryption operation.
+The key insight is that $V_K$ can be computed without actually completing the decryption operation ( wich help a lots like fucking lots).
 This lets us quickly check if the password (and key file, if used) is correct without processing the entire file.

 ### How We Implemented It: Efficiency Meets Security